Serology

-Serology is the scientific study of serum and other body fluids.
-In practice, the term usually refers to the diagnostic identification of antibodies in the serum.
+Serology is the scientific study of antibodies in the serum and other body fluids.
 Such antibodies are typically formed in response to an infection (against a given microorganism), against other foreign proteins (in response, for example, to a mismatched blood transfusion), or to one's own proteins (in instances of autoimmune disease).

 Serological tests

-Serological tests are diagnostic methods that are used to identify antibodies and antigens in a patient's sample.
-Serological tests may be performed to diagnose infections and autoimmune illnesses, to check if a person has immunity to certain diseases, and in many other situations, such as determining an individual's blood type.
-Serological tests may also be used in forensic serology to investigate crime scene evidence.
+Serological tests are diagnostic methods that are used to identify antibodies or antigens in a patient's sample.
+Serological tests may be performed to diagnose infections or autoimmune illnesses, to check if a person has immunity to certain diseases, and in many other situations, such as determining an individual's blood type.
+Serological analyses may also be used in forensic serology to investigate crime scene evidence.
 Several methods can be used to detect antibodies and antigens, including ELISA, agglutination, precipitation, complement-fixation, and fluorescent antibodies and more recently chemiluminescence.